Paso Robles, California: Local government

 Paso Robles is a general law city; it does not have a city charter.
 It uses a council-manager form of government, directed by a five-member city council.
-The council consists of a mayor (elected at-large for a four-year term during non-presidential even-numbered years) and four council members (elected at-large for staggered four-year terms in even-numbered years (2+2)).
+The council consists of a mayor (elected at-large for a four-year term during nonpresidential even-numbered years) and four council members (elected at-large for staggered four-year terms in even-numbered years (2+2)).
 The mayor has no veto power, but has a vote on the council.
 Prior to the mid-1990s, the mayor was rotated through the city council members on a yearly basis.
 Then it became a two-year general election post.
 In 2012, the voters voted to make the mayor a four-year post.
 The council appoints the city manager and city attorney, but the city clerk and city treasurer are elected officials.